The Maximum Achievable Angle (MAA) Test – We Tip Till You Slip

 Our testing method is the only one of its kind in the world.
-Our scientists at iDAPT have developed a way to get reliable slip resistance results from having participants walk back and forth on an ice floor while we slowly increase the angle of the floor.
+Our scientists at The KITE Research Institute have developed a way to get reliable slip resistance results from having participants walk back and forth on an ice floor while we slowly increase the angle of the floor.

 We call our method the Maximum Achievable Angle Test or MAA for short and here’s how it works in 4 basic steps:

-If the boot has a score of 11 then it will get 2 snowflakes and if it reaches 15 or above, it will receive 3 snowflakes!
+If footwear has a score of 11 then it will get 2 snowflakes and if it reaches 15 or above, it will receive 3 snowflakes!

 We want you to be protected against all winter conditions.
-That is why we test on both Bare Ice and Melting Ice to simulate different environments, from an icy parking lot to a slippery wet sidewalk.
+That is why we test on both Cold Ice and Wet Ice to simulate different environments, from an icy parking lot to a slippery wet sidewalk.
 It is also important that you can walk up and down a ramp, so we test participants walking both uphill and downhill for this very reason.

-To ensure maximum slip protection, we base our overall score for each boot on the lowest MAA from the four testing conditions.
+To ensure maximum slip protection, we base our overall score for each footwear on the lowest MAA from the four testing conditions.

 As mentioned above, the footwear was tested under two conditions (Cold Ice and Wet Ice).
 Those that passed both conditions received two checkmarks; however, there were some that performed well under one condition only, and they received a single checkmark.